CeciliaMitma/yomitmasoy-231d7/content/pages/blog/i-failed.md

 ---
 When we want to achieve something, especially when it is really important, in most of the cases we have to take risks in order to get it.

-And after all the effort we put in, the result says NO. We failed.
+And after all the effort we put in, the result says **NO**.
+We failed.
 For now, it is not our time to get it.

 > What will happen next?